 • This may result in double vision which can affect your lifestyle and mobility.

-• When you suffer from certain medical conditions like diabetes and stroke and they result to double vision, your vision may fluctuate.
-Thus, the prescription of your glasses needs to be changed frequently to adjust the amount of prism.
+• Certain medical conditions like diabetes and stroke can result in double vision where the amount of double vision may fluctuate.
+Thus, the prescription of your glasses may need to be changed frequently to adjust the amount of prism.

 • This results in headaches, fatigue while reading and eye strain.

 Traumatic Head Injuries

 • If you suffer from these injuries, your optometrist may prescribe yoked prisms.
 These prisms have equal power for both eyes and shift the visual field of both eyes to the same extent.

 Double Vision can be serious…

 When you begin to exhibit this symptom, you should see your optometrist immediately to have your eyes checked.
 Eye glasses with prism lenses may be prescribed to address your problem.